ipfs/specs/http-gateways/REDIRECTS_FILE.md

 # Error Handling

 If the Redirects File exists but there is an error reading or parsing it, the errors MUST be returned to the user with a 500 HTTP status code.

+# Security

+This functionality will only be evaluated for Subdomain or DNSLink Gateways, to ensure that redirect paths are relative to the root CID hosted at the specified domain name.

+Parsing of the `_redirects` file should be done safely to prevent any sort of injection vector or daemon crash.

 # Appendix: notes for implementors